choria-io/website/docs/content/streams/_index.md

 Streams provide persistence for messages published on the NATS network, once messages are persisted to disk they can later be consumed by one or multiple consumers.
-These consumers can process the data, do calculations, analyze, train ML models or any similar actions.
+These consumers can process the data, do calculations, analyze, train ML models or any similar actions in any of the 40+ language that support NATS.

 Messages are stored in a WAL on disk and various message expiration models are supported.